Genivia/ugrep-indexer/README.md

     Searched 1317 files in 28 directories in 0.139 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1301 of 1317 files with indexes not matching any search patterns

-However, regex patterns that are more complex than this example may have a higher false positive rate, which is the rate of files that are considered possibly matching when they are not.
+On the other hand, regex patterns that are more complex than this example may have a higher false positive rate, which is the rate of files that are considered possibly matching when they are not.
 A higher false positive rate may reduce search speeds.

 Index-based search is most effective when searching a lot of files and when your regex patterns aren't matching too much, i.e. we want to limit the use of